Köksal Alver

-Koksal Alver (Turkish: Köksal Alver) is a Turkish author who was born in Narman, a town and district of Erzurum, Turkey in 1970.
+Koksal Alver is a Turkish author who was born in Narman, a town and district of Erzurum, Turkey in 1970.
 His works primarily concern cultural dynamics, sociology of space and rural sociology.
-He is also an recognized expert in sociology of literature as a subfield of the sociology of culture.
+He is also a recognized expert in sociology of literature as a subfield of the sociology of culture.
 His literary works are inspired by traditional Ottoman poetry, which he composes in his own narrative styles.